Mental Health Care in Nigeria: Has the Time Come?

 Finally, while we wait for our mental health law and services to move from the twentieth century into the present century, we must take responsibility for making our sphere of influence better – our families, our neighbourhood, our Facebook pages.
 We must begin to demand better services for the mentally ill and mentally challenged.
 We must call out those who maltreat the mentally ill, including in spiritual/religious circles, and yes, on Facebook.

-87By Nonso Attoh (Lecturer, Faculty of Law, University of Nigeria) (Guest blog) Approaching the main gates of the University of Nigeria, Enugu Campus every morning, you are confronted with the sight of ahalf-naked, elderly-looking woman sleeping next to the gutter, surrounded by a motley assortment of garbage and clutter.
-Dishevelled, dirty, hair unkempt and…
+- 87By Nonso Attoh (Lecturer, Faculty of Law, University of Nigeria) (Guest blog) Approaching the main gates of the University of Nigeria, Enugu Campus every morning, you are confronted with the sight of ahalf-naked, elderly-looking woman sleeping next to the gutter, surrounded by a motley assortment of garbage and clutter.…

-80Mental health in Nigeria has been called the silent epidemic, and the forgotten issue.
-Our mental health project seeks to make mental health matters visible, prominent, and by so doing create awareness, reduce stigma, increase public education, and change law and policy to expand the rights of, and better serve the needs of people suffering…
+- 80Mental health in Nigeria has been called the silent epidemic, and the forgotten issue.
+Our mental health project seeks to make mental health matters visible, prominent, and by so doing create awareness, reduce stigma, increase public education, and change law and policy to expand the rights of, and better serve…

-80By Nonso Attoh (Lecturer, Faculty of Law, University of Nigeria) (Guest blog) Approaching the main gates of the University of Nigeria, Enugu Campus every morning, you are confronted with the sight of ahalf-naked, elderly-looking woman sleeping next to the gutter, surrounded by a motley assortment of garbage and clutter.
-Dishevelled, dirty, hair unkempt and…
+- 80By Nonso Attoh (Lecturer, Faculty of Law, University of Nigeria) (Guest blog) Approaching the main gates of the University of Nigeria, Enugu Campus every morning, you are confronted with the sight of ahalf-naked, elderly-looking woman sleeping next to the gutter, surrounded by a motley assortment of garbage and clutter.…

-54“There are less than 150 psychiatrists in the country (around 1 per 1 million population) and very few neurologists., with many newly trained specialists leaving the country to work abroad.
-There are around 5 psychiatric nurses per 100,000 population and only very few other mental and neurological health professionals like clinical psychologists, social workers, neurophysiotherapists,…
+- 54"There are less than 150 psychiatrists in the country (around 1 per 1 million population) and very few neurologists., with many newly trained specialists leaving the country to work abroad.
+There are around 5 psychiatric nurses per 100,000 population and only very few other mental and neurological health professionals like…